1966bc/Biovarase/README.md

 Biovarase furthermore calculates the classical statistical parameters for the quality control assurance ,e.g. sd, cv%, avg, and even the Imp(%), Bias(%) and TEa (total allowable error) using data retrived from: Current databases on biologic variation: pros, cons and progress Scand J Clin Lab Invest 1999;59:491-500. updated with the most recent specifications made available in 2014.
 It use even the famous Westgard's rules to monitor results dataset.
 All the data are managed by SQLite database and matplotlib.
-To show levey jennings graph, in the main windows select a tests and make double click on relative batch.
+To show levey jennings graph, in the main windows select a tests and coiche a relative batch.
 To insert, update or delete a batch or a result open from File/Batchs and results.
 To export data on a temp excel file click on File/Export.